Last Updated on

 10. Hey!
 We’re nearly done, just hold on!
 Alright so, time to input your logo branding.
 Now you don’t have to do this if you already add your brand name during step 9.
 You can either skip this step or do both!

 11. Adding in the social media icon!
-If you already have PNG social media icons, you can upload those in the “Uploads” like we did with our other images.
+If you already have PNG social media icons, you can upload those in the “Uploads” as we did with our other images.

 Ayyy you completed the tutorial, congrats!
 Now here’s your reward.
 Revealing the secrets to getting re-pins.